CSCfi/csc-user-guide/docs/apps/mothur.md

 mothur my_mothur_task.txt
 ```

 If you want to use multiple cores, adjust parameter **--cpus_per_task**.
 You must also adjust the **processors** parameter for each command in the Mothur command file accordingly.
-Note that only some Mothur commands can use multiple cores.
-Please check the documentation.
+Note that only some [Mothur commands](https://docs.hpc.qmul.ac.uk/apps/bio/mothur/) can use multiple cores.

-Mothur jobs need to run inside a single node, so the maximum number of cores you can use in Puhti is 40.
+Mothur jobs need to run inside a single node, so the maximum number of cores you can use on Puhti is 40.
 You should check the scalability before submitting large jobs.
 Many Mothur tasks won't scale well beyond a few cores.
 Using too many core may even make you job run slower.

 The batch job script described above (in this case named as: mothur_batch_job.sh) can be submitted to the batch job system
-with command:
+with the command:
 ```text
 sbatch mothur_batch_job.sh
 ```